atx-crypto-club/txwtf/README.md

 To access special system information and change critical settings through the app interface, you can flag a user as an `admin`.
 Be extremely careful with this as an `admin` user can do anything and is effectively in god mode.
 But during testing you will likely need at least one admin user to test things, especially if you need to view system logs.
 To upgrade a user to `admin` status, you can use the following command in the project environment:
 > $ txwtf set-admin --admin --user t@tx.wtf

-## Development

-### Model Changes
-When modifying or adding new models to the application, use flask-migrate commands to add each change to the database migration scripts.
-Run the following command in the project environment to add changes to db migration version control with a message for each change.
-> $ flask --app txwtf.webapp db migrate -m "change message"

-After making changes to models, run the following command in the project environment to actually upgrade the targed database specified by `TXWTF_SQLALCHEMY_DATABASE_URI`:
-> $ flask --app txwtf.webapp db upgrade

-You can always wipe out the sqlite file or delete the target database and rerun the above `upgrade` command to regenerate the database tables.

-When pushing changes, make sure you include the new migration scripts every time you run `migrate` above!